kelsey-ek/of7azure/GUIDE/Failover.md

 ### 1-3.2 Use the custom Persistent Volume with replicated Pod

-**Check the Access Mode you want to configure and choose the storage service.**
+**Check the Access Mode you want to configure and choose the right storage service.**

 - Access Modes